rinward23/AstroEngine/docs/mundane_ingress.md

 ## Feature toggles

 The ``ingresses`` block in ``profiles/base_profile.yaml`` controls whether ingress detections run.
-Keep the defaults in place until the project ships the dedicated detector channel:
+The detector honours the toggles for including the Moon and gating Mercury/Venus reports:

 ```yaml
 ingresses: